 “It was the absolute worst time in my career to be suspended,” she told VICE.

-“Absolutely, there is no question that I feel pushed off social media,” Kush said.
-“I understand the need for content restrictions and stuff like that, which is completely legitimate and fair… But they’re not discriminating our content, they’re discriminating our persons, our work, and our jobs.
+“Absolutely, no question I feel pushed off social media,” Kush said.
+“I understand the need for content restrictions and stuff like that, which is completely legitimate and fair… But they’re not discriminating our content, they’re discriminating our persons, our work, our jobs.
 They’re invalidating us.”

 Though Kush’s issues with social media began last year, stories like hers are increasingly being voiced by sex workers.
 Those in the industry interviewed for this article often pointed to the passing of the controversial US bill FOSTA/SESTA and implications for how sex workers are treated online.
 Experts say that FOSTA/SESTA, though its intention is to address sex trafficking, also punishes those consensually participating in sex work by censoring them online and generally leading to a less safe environment for them to work in.
 Other sites that sex workers use, such as review sites and Backpage’s adult services subsection, have been affected, further pushing sex workers off platforms they’ve used online for years.